miskopo/github_cli_app/README.md

 #### Requirements :rocket:
 All you have to do (except installing this application, of course) is to register you API key within Github.
 To do so, navigate to your settings and choose `Developer settings`.
 There, in `Personal access tokens` section, create new token with full rights (you can actually omit rights you know you don't want to use).
 Copy this token and save it to file
-`api_key` in project directory. **Beware, make sure no one shady gains access to it, as this key enables anyone to do anything with your Github account**
+`api_key` in project directory. **Beware, make sure no one shady gains access to it, as this key enables anyone to do anything with your Github account.**

 ### Features :construction:
 (thick marks implemented features)